hootyhoot/CW2024/README.md

 # Compilation Instructions

 # Implemented and Working Correctly
-- UserPlane can move left, right, up, down
+- UserPlane can move left, right, up, down without stopping at any point
 - All sprites cropped to adjust hitboxes
 - Shield capability for boss